rishablearn/DominoCustomWebPageApril26/README.md

 ### Q: Can I use this without Domino Designer?

 **A:** You need Domino Designer to deploy to DOMCFG.NSF.
-However, you can preview locally by opening the HTML file in a browser.
+Hothis project aims tover, you can preview locally by opening the HTML file in a browser.

 ### Q: Does this work with Domino SAML authentication?